 Yes, makeup DOES expire

 Liquid foundation generally lasts for 12 months, while mascara and eyeliner only stretch for three.
-Lip products will generally go for around two years, but can begin deteriorating earlier if used frequently or shared.
+Lip products will generally go for around two years, but can begin deteriorating earlier if used frequently.
 Compacts, since it’s a “solid,” will generally last for two years or more if stored properly, but be aware that effectiveness and pigmentation will fade over time.
 Check out when you should be tossing the rest of your beauty products.